NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 == Numerical Analysis <sec:analysis_numerical>

-In order to understand the error of a numerical approximation, it must be compared to a known value.
-For this analysis, that reference is the simple pendulum.
-The energy of the simple pendulum, neglecting friction and other dissipative forces, is constant.
-While the energy of the pendulum itself is directly proportional to its mass, the length by which it hangs, and the acceleration due to gravity, the following error and stability analyses consider the error relative to the true so that these parameters do not affect the result.
-Additionally, the considered pendulum begins at its low point with unit velocity.

 Because the PA acts as a "meta-algorithm", the underlying integration methods must also be chosen.
 For these results, the integration schemes for the coarse and fine propagators are the symplectic-Euler and velocity-Verlet methods, respectively.
 The symplectic-Euler method is chosen for the coarse propagation because it computationally "cheap" while still being symplectic.
 The velocity-Verlet method is chosen for the fine propagation due to its higher accuracy, while still being computationally inexpensive.
 While these methods are simliar in their computational cost and accuracy for a single propagation, the multiple resolutions of the time domain provide the ability for the fine propagator to have a higher discretization and thus a much smaller time-step compared to the coarse propagator.